Wesleyan-Media-Project/fb_ads_import/README.md

 Our scripts also implement an additional feature related to data management: exclusion of duplicate records at the time when the data is inserted into the database.
 This is done to save disk space.

+If you are not interested in the background covering the authorization and the data, please procede to the [Setup](#Setup) section at the end of this document.

 ## Access authorization

 The API requires that each query must include an access token.
 This token is obtained from the Facebook Graph API Explorer page [https://developers.facebook.com/tools/explorer/](https://developers.facebook.com/tools/explorer/).
 Initially, tokens are valid for 60 minutes, but they can be extended using a Token Debugger.
 An extended-life token can be used for 60 days.